 We will explore from the rugged volcanic plateau of the north to the peaks of the Cuillins.
 We are never far from the sea and will experience numerous sea-lochs, limestone grasslands dotted with sheep and cattle, and crofts abandoned during the Highland Clearances, when landowners demanded rent instead of military service from their tenants.
 Thousands of tenants were evicted and emigrated when they were unable to afford the impost.
 We learn about clan heritage and see the castle at Dunvegan.
 We will also visit Armadale Castle, which houses the Clan Donald Visitors’ Centre, and experience the local whisky.

-Accommodation: 2 nights at Rosedale Hotel or similar.
+Accommodation: 2 nights at Royal Hotel.

 Overview: We explore the islands of Lewis and Harris, which are separated by a narrow isthmus, with the ancient Standing Stones of Callanish and the ruins of Carloway Broch providing testament to long habitation here.
 We also visit the bustling harbour of Stornoway, view the rolling peat moors of Lewis, and the mountains of Harris.
 For centuries, the peat bogs of the eastern shores have provided islanders with fuel and man has been here for 6,000 years living off the sea and the thin turf.
 However, abandoned monuments attest to the difficulties faced in commercializing the islanders’ traditional skills such as the tough Harris Tweed, known throughout the world.
 Gaelic, part of an enduring culture, is still spoken on the islands.
 We learn more about the recent past at Arnol’s Black House Museum, a showcase of crofting life, and there is chance to experience the local producers of cheese, smoked fish, and tweed.